New Bedford, Massachusetts: Quakers

 Members of the Religious Society of Friends, also known as Quakers, were among the early European settlers on the South Coast.
 They had faced persecution in the Puritan communities of Plymouth Colony and Massachusetts Bay Colony; the latter banned the Quakers in 1656–1657.
 When the Massachusetts Bay Colony annexed the Plymouth Colony in 1691, Quakers already represented a majority of the population of Old Dartmouth.
 In 1699, with the support of Peleg Slocum, the Quakers built their first meeting house in Old Dartmouth, where the Apponegansett Meeting House is now located.

-At first, the Old Dartmouth territory was devoid of major town centers, and instead had isolated farms and small, decentralized villages, such as Russells' Mills.
+At first, the Old Dartmouth territory had no major town centers, and instead had isolated farms and small, decentralized villages, such as Russells' Mills.
 One reason for this is that the inhabitants enjoyed their independence from the Plymouth Colony and they did not want the Plymouth court to appoint them a minister.

 At this time, the economy primarily ran on agriculture and fishing.
 The availability of land attracted many Quakers and Baptists from Newport and Portsmouth in Rhode Island, as well as more waves of Puritan migration.